Welcome to this free course for learning how to create an enteprise Angular project from scratch by using only Standalone Components.

 bootstrapApplication(AppComponent, appConfig)

-It’s now clear that our root component is the AppComponent
+.catch(console.error);It’s now clear that our root component is the AppComponent and that the

-is being used here.
+appConfig is being used here.

 Run the development server:

-You’ll see the content of AppComponent in the browser.
+pnpm startYou’ll see the content of AppComponent in the browser.

-Note that in the index.html
+Note that in the index.html you’ll find fradev-root wich matches

-the selector of the AppComponent
+the selector of the AppComponent.

 In the next chapter, we’ll see how to add TailwindCSS to the project and how to give the project a simple but effective layout.